davepinch/pinchy.cc/scratchpad.md

 title: "Scratchpad"
 draft: true
 ---
+scratching from yesterday, 6/22:

+The world folds around itself in ways unexpected.
+You may think a door connects to rooms next to each other, but in reality the physical position of the doors can be quite distance.
+The two rooms can even be rotated about each other.
+If you stepped back and saw the physical space, you would see a compact network of things.
+When you are inside a space, you see that space relative to its connectings spaces.

+---
+They walked to a room where a man was tied.
+The man was struggling but nothing else was in the room.
+The man seemed to fighting his imagination.
+This is not the case.
+The man was not imagining for what he experienced was real.
+But in this room was only his body.
+They flipped a switch and the man dropped.

+The man immediaately remembered.
+His memory now came from this level.
+What he experienced was real, but those things were in other rooms.

+It is often hard to return from the Knots.
+The Knots was a colloquial way to refer of referring to the world.
+Often it was very hard in the Knots.
+The memory remains, for that is the room.

+They stepped into the hall.

+A million doorways each way, including up and down.
+Fortunately, the rooms were not in any known order.
+Suppose they had they been ordered by small increments.
+That is, each neighboring room is a small change from the other.
+In such a hall, you could walk a million doors and still not sense the change.
+Their goal was to find the pattern.
+To see if the doors are ordered in some manner.
+So far they have not detected any pattern.
+The memories appear to be arbitrary in every direction.

+Sometimes they find rooms connected together.
+That is, outside the door, the halls are connected.
+Statistically, this is an illusion.
+There is never actually a connection.

+They stopped at a door.
+This was the next one to check.
+To tease out order, they had a pattern for selecting the doors.
+They had done this for so long, they did not have to discuss the order.
+The man stepped into the room.
+He was the one to go next.

 6/23
 [DP] It was brilliant for Project 2025 to go public early.
 [MG] They can't hide.
 They have to put it out there.